 I was born and raised in Chicago, IL, attended undergraduate at Tulane University, and received my J.D. from DePaul University.
 After law school, I practiced civil rights law in Chicago, including police misconduct, employment discrimination and 1st amendment cases.
 When I moved to Seattle with my family in 1997, I became a full time stay at home mom.
 I’ve been married to my husband, Chuck (a Rivkin board member), for 25 years.
 We have 3 children: Noah, Ben and Rebecca.
 In 2016, I was diagnosed with Stage 1 breast cancer after a routine mammogram.
 After a lumpectomy and radiation, I am happy to say I am thriving.
-I am committed to working with the Rivkin Center as a facilitator and instructor because I believe people need to be their own best health advocate and need to know their own bodies in order to have the best outcomes.
+I am committed to working with the Rivkin Center as an instructor and survivor speaker because I believe people need to be their own best health advocate and need to know their own bodies in order to have the best outcomes.
 In my free time, I love to read, see live music, and spend time on water.